 'It's Time' Badge

 'It's Time' was the slogan adopted by the Labor Party throughout the 1972 election campaign.
 Intended to seize the public mood for change and renewal after 23 years of conservative government, the campaign was groundbreaking in its style.
 The Gough Whitlam Prime Ministerial Collection contains numerous objects of ephemera associated with the iconic 'It's Time' campaign, from badges such as this to posters, bumper stickers and paper banners.
 The collection also contains a copy of the famous 'It's Time' television commercial, sung by Alison McCallum and featuring prominent Australians such as Molly Meldrum, Bert Newton, Jack Thompson and Noeline Brown.
-This video is available online, through our collection.
+This video is available online, through our collection (Item 13269).

 Whitlam's School Report Cards